 The good news is, extra work in the UK is on the way up.
 The UK seems to be in favour with Hollywood again and is a popular place for filming new movies which, of course, means a need for film extras.
 Plus, there always has been and always will be a call for TV extras.

 The first thing you need to do if you want to become an extra or supporting artist is to join a casting agency.
-Even if it’s just a one-off job, anybody who wants to work as a film or TV extra will need a “middle-man”, somebody to act as a liaison between you and the movie/TV company.
+Even if it’s just a one-off job, anybody who wants to work in the business will need a “middle-man”, somebody to act as a liaison between you and the movie/TV company.
 The agency will need to know a lot about you.

 Depending on the filming and the costume, you will probably need to look a certain way.
 That means providing, height and weight measurements and some photos.
 Plus they like to know if you have any useful skills (such as ex-military or a dancer), or if you’re willing to do a bit of partial nudity, all of which could help you find more opportunities.
-You may need to grow your hair or have it cut short, depending on the role.
+You may need to change your look, such as growing your hair or having it cut short, depending on the role.

-Some agencies will require you to pay a fee when signing-up.
+Some agencies will require you to pay a fee when signing up.
 Some will charge you straight away, others will take the fee out of your first pay packet.
-The agency I use usually charge a fee, but will sometimes waive the fee for a one-off job.
+The agency I use usually charges, but will sometimes waive the fee for a one-off job.

 Are extra jobs posted on Facebook and other social media a scam?

 Occasionally, you may see jobs posted across social media.
 Don’t automatically assume they’re a scam, as that’s how I found my first job.

 Using social media is more common for casting agencies if a movie or TV programme requires a lot of extras or is being filmed in a location quite a distance from London.
 But do your research first on the agency before you join or spend any money.